-Once again, during the coming academic year TCC will be represented at the Florida Model UN Conference in Gainesville, the Southern Regional Model U.N. in Atlanta, as well as the National Model U.N.
-Conference in New York.
-We would also like to plan to bring a small group of students to the international conference being held in Seoul, South Korea.
+During the coming academic year, TCC will be participating at the Florida Model UN Conference in Gainesville, FL, the National Model U.N. conference in Washington, DC, as well as the National Model U.N.
+Conference in New York City.
+In the future, we hope to bring a select group of students to international conferences being held in Japan and/or Germany.

 During National Model U.N.
-Conference in New York, the students will have the opportunity to actually meet in the United Nations building, conducting their committees in the same general assembly room that the actual UN delegates meet.
-The students will also have a one hour audience with the UN representatives from the countries they are representing.
+Conference in New York, the students will have the opportunity to actually meet in the United Nations building, conducting their committees and closing ceremonies in the same general assembly room that the actual UN delegates meet.
+The students will also have a one-hour audience with the UN representatives from the countries they are representing.
 They will be able to ask questions relevant to the political and economic situation in the respective countries.

 TCC Model UN also helps organize and staff a conference for the region’s high and middle school students.
 The Tallahassee Southern Model United Nations (TSMUN) Conference has been held annually for 25 years now, typically bringing together over 200 high and middle school students from over a dozen local and regional schools.
 Up to two excellent students are typically chosen at TSMUN to receive full two-year scholarships to attend TCC.